Montessori Books: A Community Conversation

 Junnifa Uzodike is an AMI trained Montessori guide for the 0-3, 3-6 and 6-12 levels.
-She is the co-author of “The Montessori Baby” book with Simone Davies.
-She is also the founder and head of school at Fruitful Orchard Montessori in Abuja, Nigeria.
-Since discovering Montessori in 2011, Junnifa has continued to build her knowledge and experience in child development using Montessori principles.
-She has three children whom she has raised using Montessori principles from birth.
-Junnifa’s Montessori work includes guiding children at Fruitful Orchard, mentoring teachers and closest to her heart is supporting parents in implementing Montessori from birth.
+She is the co-author of “The Montessori Baby” with Simone Davies.
+Junnifa is the founder and head of school at Fruitful Orchard Montessori in Abuja, Nigeria.
+Since discovering Montessori in 2011, she has continued to build her knowledge and experience in child development using Montessori principles.
+Junnifa has three children whom she has raised using Montessori principles from birth.
+Her Montessori work includes guiding children at Fruitful Orchard, mentoring teachers and closest to her heart is supporting parents in implementing Montessori from birth.
 She inspires parents around the world to bring Montessori into their lives by sharing her Montessori journey and offering courses and other resources via her blog www.nduoma.com and her instagram page @montessori_nduoma.
-Junnifa serves on the board of the Association Montessori Internationale.
+Junnifa currently serves on the board of the Association Montessori Internationale.

 Elizabeth G. Slade is an author and educator with thirty-five years of experience working in Montessori education.
 She has worked in both independent and public Montessori schools in New England and spent six years at the National Center for Montessori in the Public Sector working with public Montessori schools across the country.
 She now serves as co-executive director of Public Montessori in Action, an organization created to ensure fully implemented Montessori education for children, families, and educators of the global majority.